Summary

 Our mission at McKinney Roots is to supply fresh, nutrient-dense eggs and organic produce to people experiencing food insecurity in our community by growing and distributing it through local nonprofits, churches, and schools.
 Every egg and pound of food we grow is donated to partner organizations working directly to feed the hungry in Collin County.

-We've already produced over 14,000 pounds of organic produce just this year, helping to feed about 1,000 people every week.
+The food produced on the farm helps feed about 1,000 families every week.
 Our new chicken house has become home to 350 young hens who are laying 200 dozen eggs every single week!
-The hydroponic greenhouse has also been producing over a hundred heads of lettuce a week, even through the heat of the summer and dead of winter.
+The hydroponic greenhouse enables us to grow lettuce year round, even through the heat of summer and dead of winter.

 Our current distribution partners include: